-The main goal of all email marketing campaigns is to convince customers to buy your products, in other words — to make people do what you want and need them to.
+The main goal of all email marketing campaigns is to convince customers to buy your products, in other words — to motivate people to perform a certain action.
 You can achieve this goal with a clear and compelling email call to action in your newsletters.

-Because no matter how beautiful and creative your email template for a newsletter is, if it doesn’t persuade to act, the chances that your potential customers will ever do any actions, like buying, registering, etc. in your emails are very poor.
+No matter how beautiful and creative your email template for a newsletter is, if it doesn’t persuade your target audience to act, the chances that your recipients will perform any actions in your emails are very poor.
 In this article, we will share our list of email CTA best practices.
 Here you will find tips on CTA button design, encouraging copy, catchy subject lines, and more.

-1. Paying close attention to your the CTA button design
+1. Paying close attention to your CTA button design

 Design is the starting point of the creation process of the email call-to-action button.

-Sometimes, it happens that a button has copy that is compelling enough to encourage to act (buy), but it remains unnoticed due to poor design.
+Sometimes, it happens that a button has a copy that is compelling enough to encourage subscribers to act (buy), but it remains unnoticed due to poor design.

 Here are the best practices to make your CTA buttons noticeable.

 Picking the right button color

 At first, you can use a color wheel to identify colors that will look great together.
-We know that all elements in emails need to complement each other, and you need to stick to a chosen color scheme.
+We know that all elements in emails need to complement each other, and you need to stick to your brand color.
 Yet, the CTA button needs contrast to grab attention, yet to be appealing enough not to make our recipients scroll back.

-To pick the right color that perfectly suits your entire email, use Paletton or any other tool that helps with picking colors.
+To pick the best color for CTA button that perfectly suits your entire email, use Paletton or any other tool that helps with picking a color scheme.

 Picking the right shape

-Make your email call to action buttons square, rounded, oval — it’s totally at your discretion.
+Make your email call-to-action buttons square, rounded, or oval — it’s totally at your discretion.
 According to numerous studies, the shape of your buttons does not matter at all.

 Just make sure they flatter your email design.

-Use buttons of the same shape across entire email/all email campaigns.
+Use buttons of the same color and shape across the entire email/all email campaigns.